Russia Probe: Robert Mueller Seeks September Sentencing For George Papadopoulos

 A court filling obtained by Politico states the following.

 “The parties respectfully request that the Court set a date for sentencing in this case.
 The parties are available on September 7, 2018.
-Because of defense counsel’s trial schedule in September, the parties are next available on October 1, 2018 and thereafter. “
+Because of defense counsel’s trial schedule in September, the parties are next available on October 1, 2018 and thereafter.”

 In May, as CNN reported, Special Counsel Robert Mueller’s team signaled readiness to move forward with Papadopoulos, asking the judge overseeing Papadopoulos’ guilty plea to begin preparations for sentencing.

-George Papadopoulos, a former member of the foreign policy advisory panel to Donald Trump’s 2016 presidential campaign, CNN noted, had previously pleaded guilty to a charge of making false statements to the FBI, about his contact with three individuals responsible to set up a meeting between then-presidential candidate Donald Trump and Kremlin officials.
+George Papadopoulos, a former member of the foreign policy advisory panel to Donald Trump’s 2016 presidential campaign, had previously pleaded guilty to a charge of making false statements to the FBI about his contact with three individuals responsible to set up a meeting between then-presidential candidate Donald Trump and Kremlin officials.

 If the hearing goes forward as planned, Papadopoulos could become the second defendant sentenced in the Russia probe.
 The first person to serve time in the Mueller probe was the Belgian-born Dutch attorney, Alexander van der Zwaan.
 As the Inquisitr previously reported, the attorney pleaded guilty to one count of lying to the FBI about his contacts with a former Trump campaign aide, Rick Gates, and former campaign chair, Paul Manafort.